linataghub/Innoplexus-Online-Hackathon/README.md

 # Innoplexus Online Hackathon

-This project was part of the Innoplexus Online Hackathon organised in August 2018 on Analytic Vidhya platform.
+This project was part of the Innoplexus Online Hackathon organised in August 2018 on Analytics Vidhya platform.

 Private Leaderboard: Ranked 26th (score: 0.7547238736)